 California State University Northridge Assistive Technology Conference

-ATC is a conference that is now moving back to Los Angeles from San Diego.
+CSUNATC is a conference that is now moving back to Los Angeles from San Diego.
 Typically in March, everyone refers to this conference as “CSUN” because it is put on by the California State University of Northridge’s Disability Department.
 Don’t let that mislead you, however.
 The true nature of this conference is industry.
 People come from around the world with thousands in attendance and over 100 booths.
 This is the “it” conference with a big business feel.
 Half of these booths are either smaller companies demoing assistive technology or they are big business such as Google, Microsoft, IBM and Amazon.
 Many of these larger companies also have separate showroom suites where they hold sessions and receptions.
 You will also see a good proportion of people from higher education and government, here.
 About 5-10% of booths are direct competitors.
 Dress ranges from business casual to business formal.
 Many people wear suits.
 The most common attendees are:

 Web Accessibility Professionals (tryers)